 2. Seek Professional Guidance: If you’re struggling to cope with the emotional aftermath of a failed IVF cycle, consider speaking to a mental health professional who specialises in infertility and reproductive challenges.
 Therapy can offer valuable tools to manage stress, anxiety, and depression, helping you navigate this difficult phase with resilience.

 3. Reflect and Learn: Take time to reflect on your IVF journey.
-Engage in open conversations with your fertility specialist to understand the factors that may have contributed to the failure.
+Engage in open conversations with your fertility specialist Sydney to understand the factors that may have contributed to the failure.
 This information can help you make informed decisions moving forward, whether it involves adjusting your treatment plan, exploring alternative options, or addressing any underlying health issues.

 4. Allow Yourself to Rest: IVF treatments can be physically and emotionally demanding.
 A failed cycle might leave you feeling exhausted, both mentally and physically.
 Take this time to prioritise self-care and focus on rejuvenating your mind and body.
 Engage in activities that bring you joy, such as yoga, meditation, reading, or spending time in nature.